DarkSide666/nofrixion-api-client/src-client/docs/Api/PaymentRequestsApi.md

 $payment_request_create_title = 'payment_request_create_title_example'; // string | A generic field to contain any additional data that the merchant wishes to store against the payment request.
 E.g. product or service information.
 $payment_request_create_partial_payment_steps = 'payment_request_create_partial_payment_steps_example'; // string | An optional comma separated list of partial payment amounts.
 The amounts represent guidance, or suggestions, as to  how the payer will be requested to make partial payments.
 $payment_request_create_payrun_id = 'payment_request_create_payrun_id_example'; // string | Optional, if set it indicates that this payment request will be used to top up a payment account for a pay run.
+$payment_request_create_sandbox_settle_delay_in_seconds = 56; // int | Sandbox only.
+Optional.
+If set, the simulated Direct Debit settlement will be delayed by the specified number of seconds.
+Must be greater than 0 and less than 600.
+Otherwise, the default value will be used.
 $payment_request_create_tag_ids = array('payment_request_create_tag_ids_example'); // string[] | An optional list of tag ids to add to the payment request
 $payment_request_create_tags = array('payment_request_create_tags_example'); // string[] | An optional list of tag values to set on the payment request.
 If no matching  tag exists it will be created.
 $card_sensitive_jwt_token = 'card_sensitive_jwt_token_example'; // string | The JWT token is not used if the raw card details are provided.
 This  property is to override the base card property and stop it being required.